GaiaGit/NDReact-Project03/README.md

 ~~~
 $ yarn start
 ~~~
-* Use Expo to open de app in a mobile device
+* Use Expo to open the app in a mobile device

 ## PROJECT SPECIFICATIONS